barryhunter/indexdump/README.md

 * [--data=0] [--schema=0] can optionally turn off dumping of data and/or schema seperatly

 * [--lock=1] when dumping, adds 'LOCK index' to lock the index in searchd.
-Note that the LOCK command in manticoresearch, is a physical lock (prevents writes to teh file) it does NOT prevent other threads doing INSERT/DELETE/UPDATE etc) - so no garentee of index onconsistency in the dump
+    Note that the LOCK command in manticoresearch, is a physical lock (prevents writes to teh file) it does NOT prevent other threads doing INSERT/DELETE/UPDATE etc) - so no garentee of index consistency in the dump

+* [--tsv=<filename>] creates a GZ compressed Tab Seperated Value dump of the index data (in addition, not instead of the SQL dump output on stdout)

+... normally you would pipe the output direct to a file.
+To compress, pipe it via gzip

+    indexdump.php index | gzip > index.sql.gz

 ## Restoring